You are browsing a version that has not yet been released.

 Simple Search Engine

 It is very easy to implement a simple keyword search engine with MongoDB.
 Because of its flexible schema less nature we can store the keywords we want to search through directly on the document.
-MongoDB is capable of indexing the embedded documents so the results are fast and scalable.
+MongoDB is capable of indexing an array field, so the results are fast and scalable.

 Sample Model: Product